script-fu/artbox/content/hub/feature-test/folder/Paintbrush-Options.md

 # Objective

-Improve the usability of the Paintbrush GUI.
+Improve the usability of the Paintbrush GUI and create new stroke possibilities.

 ## Design Revisions